fomightez/sequencework/alignment-utilities/README.md

 Produces formatted multiple alignments in plain text, html, and pdf."
 Related to my scripts `score_columns_in_clustal_msa.py`, `calculate_cons_for_clustal_nucleic.py`, `calculate_cons_for_clustal_protein.py`, `mview_to_CLUSTAL.py`, `categorize_residues_based_on_conservation_relative_consensus_line.py`, and `score_sequences_in_clustal_msa.py`.

+- From a [Biostars reply by Mensur Dlakic to 'Tool to visualize alignment comparisons / Alignment diff'](https://www.biostars.org/p/9505294/#9505319) where OP wanted to quickly visualize the differences between multiple resulting MSAs of the same sequences from different aligners:
+>"There is a tool called hhalign from the hh-suite that takes multiple alignments and aligns them into a master alignment."

 - [Adding unaligned sequences into an existing alignment using MAFFT and LAST](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3516148/)

 I have several listed [here](http://proteopedia.org/wiki/index.php/User:Wayne_Decatur/Sequence_analysis_tools) such as those that interconvert/reformat alignments in various forms.
 Just search `align` on that page to step through examining them.
 In particular note: